Sarah Knauss

 Sarah DeRemer Knauss (née Clark; September 24, 1880 – December 30, 1999) was an American supercentenarian.
 She is the oldest person ever from the United States and, on April 16, 1998, became the world's oldest living person.
-She remains as the third-oldest well-documented person ever, living to the age of 119 years and 97 days.
+She is the third-oldest verified person ever, living to the age of 119 years and 97 days.
 Her birthdate has been independently verified through numerous census and other records.

 Early life

-Sarah DeRemer Clark was born on September 24, 1880, to Walter Clark and his wife Amelia, the daughter of German immigrants, in Hollywood, Luzerne County, Pennsylvania, a small coal-mining community.
-Her family later moved to South Bethlehem, Pennsylvania.
+Sarah DeRemer Clark was born on September 24, 1880, to Walter Clark and his wife Amelia, the daughter of German immigrants, in Hollywood, Pennsylvania, a small coal mining community in the Coal Region of Northeastern Pennsylvania.
 She was the third of her parents' seven children, but three of her brothers died in infancy and childhood.

+Her family later moved to South Bethlehem, Pennsylvania, in the Lehigh Valley region of the state.

 Personal life

-She married Abraham Lincoln Knauss (1878–1965) in 1901; Abraham was originally a tanner.
-He later became a prominent Lehigh County, Pennsylvania, Republican leader and the recorder of deeds for this county, serving from 1937 until retiring in 1951.
+In 1901, at 20 years old, she married Abraham Lincoln Knauss (1878–1965).
+Abraham was a tanner who later became a prominent Republican leader and the recorder of deeds in Lehigh County, Pennsylvania, serving as the county's recorder of deeds from 1937 until his retirement in 1951.
 Abraham died in 1965, at the age of 86.
-Their only child, Kathryn, was born in 1903 and died in 2005 at the age of 101.
+They had one child, Kathryn (1903–2005), who lived to be 101.
 Through most of her life, Knauss acted as a housewife.
 She enjoyed knitting, crocheting, and sewing.

 Before Knauss' death, there were six living generations in her family.
-Life magazine, in February 1999, took a photo of Knauss along with a member from each of these generations, up to her newborn great-great-great grandchild.
+In February 1999, Life magazine photographed Knauss with a member from each of these generations, up to her newborn great-great-great-grandchild.

 Health and lifestyle

-It was not until Knauss reached 111 years old that she took up residency at a nursing home in Allentown, Pennsylvania due to her frailness and failing eyesight.
-In 1995, Knauss remarked that she enjoyed her life because she still had her health and could "do things."
+It was not until Knauss reached 111 years old that she took up residency at a nursing home in Allentown, Pennsylvania, due to her frailness and failing eyesight.
+In 1995, Knauss remarked that she enjoyed her life because she still had her health and could "do things".
 At 117 years old, Knauss underwent a blood transfusion due to having low haemoglobin, and she continued to take heart medication for the rest of her life.
-Those around her believed her to be of sound mind up until her death, and within the last year of her life, she still had conversations with her daughter Kathryn.
-Eventually, she did struggle to recognize her daughter; however, this may have been due to her failing hearing and eyesight rather than a failing mind.
+Those around her believed her to be of sound mind up until her death.
+Within the last year of her life, she still had conversations with her daughter Kathryn.
+Eventually, she struggled to recognize her daughter; however, this may have been due to her failing hearing and eyesight rather than a failing mind.

 When asked how she had survived to her great age, Knauss responded that one should “keep yourself busy, work hard, and not worry about how old you are.”
 She was a non-smoker and was never considered obese at any point in her life.
-She did have a fondness for sweets, however, and her great-granddaughter claimed that Knauss "hated vegetables."
+She did have a fondness for sweets, however, and her great-granddaughter claimed that Knauss "hated vegetables".
 A member of the staff at Knauss' nursing home claimed that she was the friendliest of all residents at the home, and her relatives failed to remember a point in her life that she scolded anyone or even appeared stressed.